Excess Baggage (1997 film)

-Excess Baggage is a 1997 American crime-comedy film written by Max D. Adams, Dick Clement, and Ian La Frenais, and directed by Marco Brambilla about a neglected young woman who stages her own kidnapping to get her father's attention, only to be actually kidnapped by a car thief.
-The film stars Alicia Silverstone (who was also an uncredited producer), Benicio del Toro, and Christopher Walken.
+Excess Baggage is a 1997 American crime comedy film, written by Max D. Adams, Dick Clement, and Ian La Frenais, and directed by Marco Brambilla about a neglected young heiress who stages her own kidnapping to get her father's attention, only to be actually kidnapped by a car thief.
+The film stars Alicia Silverstone, Benicio del Toro, and Christopher Walken.
+Upon release, it was a critical and commercial failure.

 Plot

-Emily Hope (Alicia Silverstone) stages her own kidnapping to get the attention of her wealthy, corrupt father.
-She puts herself in the trunk of her BMW 850i with taped legs and mouth, and handcuffs.
-After calling the police to come "rescue" her, a car thief named Vincent Roche (Benicio del Toro) unknowingly steals the car with her in it.
-Christopher Walken shows up as Emily's Uncle Ray, Jack Thompson as Emily's father and Harry Connick, Jr., as Greg, Vincent's car-stealing partner.